grafana/metrictank/docs/quick-start-docker-cluster.md

 ## Other docker stacks

-The metrictank repository holds other stack configurations as well (for clustering, benchmarking, etc).
+The metrictank repository holds other stack configurations as well (for testing, benchmarking, etc).
 See [devdocs/docker](../devdocs/docker.md) for more info.